 What is Scalp Ringworm?

 Tinea Capitis is commonly known as ringworm which is a scalp disease.
-This is basically a fungus infection that can be spotted any place of the head.
-This can be seen as round patches like Alopecia on the scalp.
+This is a fungus infection that spots in any place on the head.
+This looks similar to round patches like Alopecia on the scalp.
 Children are the main victim of this disease but people of all ages can suffer from ringworm also.

 What are the symptoms of scalp ringworm?